|

 1.11 Hood must be fully closed during all runs.

-other than those explicitly stated as illegal (nitrous etc.).
-However,
+than those explicitly stated as illegal (nitrous etc.).
+However, like other

-like other modifications to the car, Supercar Races Mandates that the racer
+modifications to the car, Supercar Races Mandates that the racer maintain

-maintain a stock and stealth like appearance.
-"TRUNK APPEARANCE IS A TECH
+a stock and stealth like appearance.
+"TRUNK APPEARANCE IS A TECH ITEM".
+No

-ITEM".
-No visible Weight Bars, No Visible Fuel Cells, or other performance
+visible Weight Bars, No Visible Fuel Cells, or other performance non stock

-non stock items are allowed in the trunk.
-A rollbar is OK if visible (Must
+items are allowed in the trunk.
+A rollbar is OK if visible (Must be painted

-be painted to look discrete).
-Ballast may be placed in the trunk if hidden
+to look discrete).
+Ballast may be placed in the trunk if hidden and a stealth

 2.00 ENGINE BLOCK, HEADS & MANIFOLD